IvnGlvn/AdidasSales2020-2021/README.md

 - I decided to create a CTE that I can work with from the beginning because I can slowly build it up based on the progress of the project.
 A CTE allows me to keep the code fairly clean, while also "creating" "temporary tables" that have different information than the original one.
-If a project has multiple tables to work with, this simplifies queries that involve multiple joins and is less confusing if worked in the beginning.
+If a project has multiple tables to work with, this simplifies queries that involve multiple JOIN's and is less confusing if worked in the beginning.